nedap/mordor/README.md

 as can be seen with the third attribute.

 When the `:index => true` option is set, indices are ensured before each query on the collection.
-At the moment all indices are descending.
-Support for options is in the works
+Indices are descending by default, but this can be changed by also supplying a `:index_type => Mongo::ASCENDING` option.